Snowshoeing In Algoma Country

 Crimson Ridge Golf Course

 Crimson Ridge has Membership and Day Passes for their groomed snowshoeing trails.
 They are available Monday to Friday from 8 am to 4:30 pm in the Sales Office.
-You have to have your own snowshoes for this location.
+You can bring your snowshoes or you can rent snowshoes at this location.
 Crimson Ridge is located at 418 Fourth Line West, Sault Ste.
 Marie, Ontario, Canada (705) 450-2696.
 See map.
 There are no rentals at this location.

 Other areas within Sault Ste.
 Marie that you could snowshoe that do not offer groomed trails, fees or rentals are Whitefish Island alongside the Sault Ste.
 Marie Canal, Bellevue Park, John Rowswell Hub Trail, and the Fort Creek Conservation Area.